sarahlawrence/chrome-tabber/README.md

 # Chrome Tabber

-A custom chrome new tab page.
+A custom chrome new tab page with travel themed quotes and images from Unsplashed.

 ---